 Regardless of their status, all interviewed enterprises indicated that they need good financial supports to reinvest or to pay their debts.

 During the first half of the year, various banks have restructured loans for COVID-19 affected enterprises.
 The total number of supported enterprises by June 22, 2020 was nearly 260,000.
 According to the Central Institute for Economic Management (CIEM), nearly 86 per cent of Vietnamese enterprises are suffering from COVID-19 impacts and 19.3 per cent will cease their businesses (13 per cent higher than in 2019).
 A rough estimation shows that nearly 400,000 enterprises require debt restructuring supports.

 With an effort to regulate the interest rates, in early July 2020, the State Bank of Vietnam requested commercial banks to reduce deposit interest rates in order to lower the lending interest rates, thus reducing pressure on businesses in the fight for survival during the crisis.
 However, interviewed enterprises indicated that these rates are still high.
 It is not easy to get loans since the banks are also cautious to protect themselves.

 The Ignite Initiative unleashes the power of women entrepreneurs in major urban and periurban centers of Vietnam.
 It increases their access to finance, technology, information, and entrepreneurial networks through collaboration among financial service providers (FSPs), business accelerators, and NGO partners.
-In Vietnam, CARE co-implements the Initiative’s activities with 3 partners, including Vietnam Prosperity Joint-Stock Commercial Bank (VPBank), Canal Circle Vietnam Technologies Co., Ltd. (Canal Circle), and Women’s Initiative for Startups and Entrepreneurship (WISE), with the financial support from the Mastercard Impact Fund.
+In Vietnam, CARE co-implements the Initiative’s activities with 3 partners, including Vietnam Prosperity Joint-Stock Commercial Bank (VPBank), Canal Circle Vietnam Technologies Co., Ltd. (Canal Circle), and Women’s Initiative for Startups and Entrepreneurship (WISE), with the financial support from the Mastercard Center for Inclusive Growth.